4 courses offered in the Institute of Criminology

 Block C:

-Developed originally in the 1990s, in partnership with Her Majesty’s Prison Service (HMPS), our MSt programme has since broadened to welcome criminal justice professionals from probation and community justice, the voluntary and third sectors, and the legal community and allied professions such as psychologists and psychiatrists.
+Developed originally in the 1990s, in partnership with Her Majesty’s Prison Service (HMPS), the MSt programme has since broadened to welcome criminal justice professionals from probation and community justice, the voluntary and third sectors, and the legal community and allied professions such as psychologists and psychiatrists.
 We also welcome applications from beyond England and Wales, including overseas jurisdictions.
 We take an inclusive approach to recruitment, which focuses on candidates’ motivations, professional skills, experience and potential.

 We warmly welcome applications from people who have little previous experience of formal education, as well as people who have lived experience of the criminal justice system.